 One thing I miss about living in Asia is the fruit.
-Not all Asian fruits can be sourced here in the United States and the rarer types never taste as good after a long journey over the Pacific.
+Not all Asian fruits can be sourced here in the United States.
+The rarer types never taste as good after the time it takes to import them.

 If you happen to be headed to Asia, many of these delicious gems will appear in fruit bowls placed inside rooms at luxury hotels and, of course, be sold in a variety of street markets and grocers.

 After a scroll through this list, you’ll know which Asian fruits to reach for first (yes, some of them are weird).

 From Southeast Asia, pomelo looks like a large, oversized grapefruit and tastes like a sweeter, more mild version of the same.
 It is my daughter’s favorite fruit and she eats tons of it when we return to Hong Kong or anywhere else in Asia where it’s readily available.